Decoupling the effects of geometry and nature of strain in LaMnO$_3$: Interplay of dynamic correlations and uniaxial strain driving magnetic phase transitions: Summary and Conclusion

 \section{Summary and Conclusion}

-In summary, we have shown the effect of uniaxial strain on LMO and its strong interplay with correlations.
-In the unstrained unit cell of LMO, where DFT shows ambiguous results in terms of the magnetic ground state, correct treatment of correlations show that it is impossible to stabilise a ferromagnetic state.
-On the contrary, an antiferromagnetic state could be stabilised considering a two-impurity problem.
-Application of uniaxial strain results in a rather rare ferromagnetic insulating state, which is elusive to the single particle DFT formalism and can only be captured through many-body treatment of correlations within DMFT.
-In stark contrast, in case of tensile uniaxial strain generated by matching the shorter in plane lattice parameter to the longer, an antiferromagnetic insulating state is observed, similar to the case of unstrained LMO, albeit with a larger band gap.
-Importantly, we also clarify that the reduction in JT distortion due to uniaxial compressive strain is a key ingredient for the emergence of the exotic ferromagnetic insulating state, along with proper treatment of dynamic correlations.
-Our theoretical study can give rise to further experimental studies on application of uniaxial strain, particularly in LMO, to validate the FM insulating state obtained for uniaxial compression.
+In summary, we have shown the effect of uniaxial strain on LMO and its strong interplay with correlations. \fl{In the unstrained bulk LMO structure, DFT calculations indicate a strong competition between the A-AFM ordered, experimentally observed ground state, and a FM ordered phase.
+Applying a treatment of electronic correlation effects beyond the DFT single-particle picture, namely in the form of local dynamic correlations within DFT+DMFT calculations, we found a stable A-AFM ordered phase in the unstrained bulk LMO crystal structure.} Application of uniaxial strain results in a rather rare ferromagnetic insulating state, which is elusive to the single particle DFT formalism and can only be captured through many-body treatment of correlations within DMFT.
+In stark contrast, in case of tensile uniaxial strain generated by matching the shorter in plane lattice parameter to the longer, an antiferromagnetic insulating state is observed, similar to the case of unstrained LMO, albeit with a slightly larger band gap.
+Importantly, we also clarify that the reduction in JT distortion due to uniaxial compressive strain is a key ingredient for the emergence of the exotic ferromagnetic insulating state, along with the proper treatment of dynamic correlations.
+Interestingly, our study shows that it is the flavour of the strain (compressive/tensile) which has a major effect on the JT distortions and hence magnetism and not the effect of geometry/symmetry of matching to a square lattice.
+Our theoretical study can give rise to further experimental studies on the application of uniaxial strain, particularly in LMO, to validate the FM insulating state obtained for uniaxial compression.